Cinderella: The magical help

-International versions lack the fairy godmother present in the famous Perrault's tale.
+International versions lack the fairy godmother present in Perrault's famous tale.
 Instead, the donor is her mother, incarnated into an animal (if she is dead) or transformed into a cow (if alive).
 In other versions, the helper is an animal, such as a cow, a bull, a pike, or a saint or angel.
 The bovine helper appears in some Greek and Armenian versions, in "the Balkan-Slavonic tradition of the tale", and in some Central Asian variants.
 The mother-as-cow is killed by the heroine's sisters, her bones gathered and from her grave the heroine gets the wonderful dresses.

 Africanist Sigrid Schmidt stated that "a typical scene" in Kapmalaien (Cape Malays) tales is the mother becoming a fish, being eaten in fish form, the daughter burying her bones and a tree sprouting from her grave.

 Professor Gražina Skabeikytė-Kazlauskienė recognizes that the fish, the cow, even a female dog (in other variants), these animals represent "the [heroine's] mother's legacy".
 Jack Zipes, commenting on a Sicilian variant, concluded much the same: Cinderella is helped by her mother "in the guise of doves, fairies, and godmothers".
 In his notes to his own reconstruction, Joseph Jacobs acknowledged that the heroine's animal helper (e.g., cow or sheep) was "clearly identified with her mother", as well as the tree on Cinderella's mother's grave was connected to her.